MCDReforged/MCDReforged/docs/source/plugin_dev/basic.rst

 What is a MCDR plugin
 ---------------------

 An MCDR plugin is a python source file with ``.py`` file extension located in plugin directories.
-The list of the plugin directory can is defined inside the `configure file <configure.html#plugin_directories>`__
+The list of the plugin directory can be defined inside the `configure file <../configure.html#plugin_directories>`__

 At start up, MCDR will automatically load every plugin inside the plugin directories.
-Additionally, MCDR will append all the plugin directories into ``sys.path``\ , so plugins can import modules placed inside the plugin folders directly
+Additionally, MCDR will append all the plugin directories into ``sys.path``, so plugins can import modules placed inside the plugin folders directly

-There is a sample plugin named ``SamplePlugin.py`` in the ``plugins/`` folder in source and you can check its content for reference
+There is a sample plugin named ``SamplePlugin.py`` in the ``plugins/`` folder in github source and you can check its content for reference

 Quick Start
 -----------